le-schlo/InvEnT/README.md

 pip install --no-deps .
 ```

-The installation on a standard Linux machine takes approx. 2-3 minutes.
+The installation on a standard Linux machine takes approx. 2-3 minutes. <br />
 The code is tested with python 3.10.

 Optional dependencies: